gurubib/imcol/README.md

 The images can be downloaded separately by the given script FINAL/image_downloader_script.ipynb

-After they are downloaded, they must be rendamed to incrementing numbers It can be easily done by this PowerShell script:
+After they are downloaded, they must be renamed to incrementing numbers It can be easily done by this PowerShell script:
 Dir | %{Rename-Item $_ -NewName ("{0}.jpg" -f $nr++)}